But can you make your potential clients swoon over you?

 When we conform because we believe that others’ interpretation of an ambiguous situation is more accurate than ours and will help us choose an appropriate course of action.”

 Celebrity endorsement has been used as ‘social proof’ in the world of advertising for decades.
 We want to be like them and be seen to be similar to them.

-These individuals benefit from the ‘Halo effect’, where we avoid or disregard information about them which we might find objectionable and promotes and magnifies their positive attributes.
+These individuals benefit from the ‘Halo effect’, where we avoid or disregard information about them which we might find objectionable and we magnify their positive attributes.

-Although celebrities do resonate with people, unsurprisingly, real people resonate more.”
+In other words, celebrities resonate with people, but “normal” people resonate more.

-User social proof is a straightforward, but potent method of harnessing this psychological phenomenon for the benefit of your practice.
+User social proof is a straightforward, but extremely powerful method of harnessing this psychological phenomenon for the benefit of your practice.